figgiee/wavhaven/README.md

 # Wavhaven

 Wavhaven is a modern marketplace platform for music producers to sell licenses for their beats, loops, soundkits, and presets, and for artists and creators to discover and purchase high-quality audio assets for their projects.
+It provides a rich feature set for artists to discover new music, including AI-powered recommendations, and engage with producers through social features like comments and playlists.

 ## Tech Stack

 *   **Frontend:** Next.js (App Router), React, TypeScript, Tailwind CSS, shadcn/ui
 *   **Backend:** Next.js Server Actions (organized with CQRS pattern)
-*   **Database:** Supabase (PostgreSQL)
+*   **Database:** Supabase (PostgreSQL) with `pgvector` for AI similarity search
 *   **Authentication:** Clerk
+*   **AI & Machine Learning:**
+    *   Supabase Edge Functions (Python) for embedding generation
 *   **File Storage:** Supabase Storage
 *   **Payments:** Stripe (Checkout & Connect)
 *   **State Management:** Zustand
+*   **Data Visualization:** Recharts
 *   **Email:** Resend (or other, specify if changed)
 *   **Analytics:** PostHog
 *   **Testing:** Vitest, React Testing Library, Playwright